You started a blog, crafted stellar content, and waited for the traffic to start pouring in.

 However, that couldn’t be farther from the truth.

-It is becoming the norm to post a 2000-word or more blog post.
+It is the norm to post a 2000-word blog post or longer.
 And there’s a good reason for this.

 Yes, I know there is a small percentage of bloggers who do well writing extremely short content.
 But…